hackerschoolmty/Rails101/resources.md

 _Ruby on Rails?
 Sure, I know it's infraschu …infraschu …infraschucchur_ — Enrique Peña Nieto (President of Mexico).

-_If we tell them we used the 26M pesos on a Ruby on Rails project and SHALALA_ — Ivonne Álvarez (Almost Governor of the state of Nuevo León Mexico).
+_What ff we tell them we've used the 26M pesos on a Ruby on Rails project and SHALALA_ — Ivonne Álvarez (Almost Governor of the state of Nuevo León Mexico).